 - Socialization Article; Detailed discussion of what “socialization” encompasses and why it needs to be done before a puppy is 14 weeks old

-IF YOUR PUPPY IS BETWEEN 8 AND 16 WEEKS OLD, you would start with the Puppy Manners & Social Skills class.
+IF YOUR PUPPY IS BETWEEN 8 AND 16 WEEKS OLD at the start of class, you would start with the Puppy Manners & Social Skills class.

 Puppy Manners & Social Skills: This class is for young puppies between 8 and 16 weeks old when he starts the class.
 It provides positive socialization experiences, solutions to common puppy nuisance behaviors (for example, housebreaking, chewing, nipping, jumping), and foundation obedience training.
-(Six classes for $140) Once enrolled, you and your puppy may come to any of the classes, which are offered Saturdays at 10:30 am and again on Mondays at 6:00 pm.
+(Six classes for $150) Once you have emailed me that you would like to enroll, you and your puppy may come to any of the classes, which are offered Saturdays at 10:00 am and again on Mondays at 6:00 pm.
+But you must first send an email to playfulpupstraining.com, telling us what day you plan to START taking the classes, so we can email you a “start-up” packet of information!

 For example, you could come to Saturday’s class one week, Monday’s class the next…you could even come to both in one week!!
-Once you have contacted us and have been formally enrolled in these classes, you no longer need to notify us each week to tell us when you’re coming; you’ll be welcome whenever you come (and this way your puppy will get to intereact with a wider range of people and puppies!)
+Once you have contacted us and have been formally enrolled in these classes, you no longer need to notify us each week to tell us when you’re coming; you’ll be welcome whenever you come (and this way your puppy will get to interreact with a wider range of people and puppies!)
 Your fee entitles you to come six times, total.
-But you may continue to come ($20 per time), as long as your puppy is still able to play safely with the other puppies.
-Bear in mind, Puppy Manners is the only “Rolling Enrollment” class, so entering the next level–Adolescent Puppy Obedience–means waiting for the next start date for that six-week class.
+But you may continue to come ($25 per time), as long as your puppy is still able to play safely with the other puppies.
+Bear in mind, Puppy Manners is the only “Rolling Enrollment” class.

 Check the Puppy Manners CALENDAR (below) to see which topic will be covered when you come for the first time.
 It is NOT necessary for you to attend each individual session, 1 through 6; you just continue coming until you’ve been six times.
-NOTE: If your pup turns 18 weeks before you’ve attended your six sessions, he will be evaluated before being allowed to remain in this class with younger pups.
-If he’s become too large or plays too roughly, he may have his remaining classes credited to an Adolescent Puppy Obedience class.
+NOTE: If your pup turns 18 weeks before you’ve attended your six sessions, he must be evaluated before being allowed to remain in this class with younger pups.
+If he’s become too large or plays too roughly, he will have his remaining classes credited to a Puppy Kindergarten class, so he can achieve the six classes required for his AKC S.T.A.R.
+Puppy Certification.

 TO ENROLL YOUR PUPPY, HERE’S WHAT YOU NEED TO DO:

-IF YOUR PUPPY IS ALREADY OVER 16 WEEKS OLD, you would start with an Adolescent Puppy Obedience class, which is NOT rolling enrollment and has a start and end date.
+IF YOUR PUPPY IS ALREADY OVER 16 WEEKS OLD, you would start with Puppy Kindergarten, which is NOT rolling enrollment and has a start and end date.

-Adolescent Puppy Obedience: This class is the next step for Puppy Manners grads, as it switches the focus from social skills to on-leash obedience training.
-The same skills are taught that are taught in Basic Obedience, but your adolescent (4 1/2 and 8 months, approximately) pup would best be served in this class, since it addresses the energy level and attention span of most teenage dogs!
-(Six weeks, $140) Go to the GROUP CLASSES page and download the “Schedule of Upcoming Classes,” to find out when the next class is going to start!
+Adolescent Puppy Obedience: This class is for puppies between 6 and 12 months, as well as those puppies that have completed Puppy Kindergarten but are not yet 6 months old.
+As an adolescent, your puppy is now psychologically and physiologically ready for formal obedience training.
+The same skills are taught that are taught in Basic Obedience A and B, but your adolescent (6 to 12 months, approximately) pup would best be served in this class, since it addresses the energy level and attention span of most teenage dogs!
+(Six weeks, $150) Go to the GROUP CLASSES page and download the “Schedule of Upcoming Classes,” to find out when the next class is going to start!